 2. Soap/lotion: Add a few drops of your favorite oil to homemade or unscented commercial soaps, cleansers, masks, lotions and more for an invigorating or relaxing scent.

-3. Air freshener/potpourri: Banish bad smells the natural way by using an essential oil diffuser or adding a few drops to your trash cans, cabinets or any other place where unpleasant smells may linger.
+3. Air freshener/potpourri: Banish bad smells the natural way by using an essential oil made specifically for a diffuser.
+Or, grab a bottle of essential oil and add a few drops to your trash cans, cabinets and any other place where unpleasant smells may linger.
 Make your own room spray by adding 80 drops to 4 ounces of distilled water, or create your own potpourri by combining essential oil and dried flowers.

 4. Massage: Essential oils can be added to a carrier oil and used for aromatherapy massage.
 Certain scents, including lavender and chamomile, can be especially helpful for soothing occasional stress, tension and muscle aches.